nlnjnj/TabClaw/README.md

 ### 🗺️ It plans before it acts
 Before touching your data, TabClaw drafts a step-by-step execution plan and shows it to you.
 You can reorder steps, rewrite them, or add new ones — then approve and execute.
 After finishing, it does a self-check to make sure nothing was missed.

-### 🤖 Multiple agents work in parallel
-When you upload more than one table and ask a comparative question, TabClaw automatically assigns a dedicated analyst agent to each table.
-They run in parallel, then an aggregator synthesises their findings — highlighting where results agree (**[CONSENSUS]**) and where they conflict (**[UNCERTAIN]**).

 ### 🧠 It learns from every session
 After completing a non-trivial task, TabClaw reflects on what it did and distils the pattern into a reusable **custom skill**.
 Next time you ask something similar, it calls that skill directly.
 The more you use it, the smarter it gets.